kapilmamodia/08_Computer_Systems_and_Fundamental-tanmay-tacker-scaler-cs-fundamentals/networks/notes/Kapil_08_cs_fundamental_03_network.md

     ...
     ```

    The server's HTTP response contains the contents of the website's homepage.
 But it also instructs the browser to set two cookies.
-The first, `theme`, is considered to be a session cookie since it does not have an Expires or Max-Age attribute.
+   * Session cookie - `theme`, is considered to be a session cookie since it does not have an Expires or Max-Age attribute.
 Session cookies are intended to be deleted by the browser when the browser closes.

-   The second, `sessionToken`, is considered to be a persistent cookie since it contains an Expires attribute, which instructs the browser to delete the cookie at a specific date and time
+   * Persistent cookie - `sessionToken`, is considered to be a persistent cookie since it contains an Expires attribute, which instructs the browser to delete the cookie at a specific date and time and remains even after browser is closed until time expire.

 3. Next, the browser sends another request to visit the spec.html page on the website.
 This request contains a Cookie header field, which contains the two cookies that the server instructed the browser to set: